mr-ansar/a-quick-taste/README.md

 # a-quick-taste

-Modules for the index page of ansar documentation.
+Python modules to support the index page of the Ansar documentation.

+    $ cd demo
+    $ git clone git@github.com:mr-ansar/a-quick-taste.git
+    $ cd a-quick-taste

+Instructions for the final setup can be found in the Makefile.